Garlicky Shrimp Stir-Fry with Shiitake Mushrooms and Baby Bok Choy

 As always, a few you do you options before I leave you…

 I served my stir-fry over cauliflower rice because a.)
-I dig the taste, and b.) naked season is near, but the original recipe calls for basmati or jasmine rice, so feel free to go the carb-y route if you prefer.
+I like the taste, and b.) naked season is near, but the original recipe calls for basmati or jasmine rice, so feel free to go the original route if you prefer.
 If you’re anti-seafood or simply don’t feel like shelling out for shrimp, try making this stir-fry with boneless, skinless chicken breasts or thighs.
 (Simply stir-fry the chicken for about 5-6 minutes until cooked through, remove it from the pan, cook the veggies, and then add the chicken back to the pan at the end.)
 And for those looking to up the fancy, I recommend garnishing your stir fry with toasted sesame seeds or sliced scallions (or both!).

 The book also contains an epic recipe for Shrimp Fried Rice, which can be made with this stir-fry’s leftovers, but you’ll have to get your own copy for that…